 When Will Emily in Paris Season 2 Premiere?

 As with everything else right now, it's hard to tell when a new season will air due to the pandemic, but it will likely be a while.
-The show is obviously filmed in Paris, which is currently under quarantine until Dec.
+The show is obviously filmed in Paris, which was under quarantine until Dec.
 1, 2020.
+In October, Emily in Paris creator Darren Star told Glamour, "I hope we’ll be back in Paris next spring and things will ease up a little bit,” and it looks like he was right on track.

 The Emily in Paris Season 2 Cast